 - An assessment of the range and overall importance of the nominee's research, scholarly or creative endeavors and accomplishments in some aspect of diversity so that readers can understand the scope and value of their professional work.

 - Evidence of substantial recognition among peers and scholars for the impact of the research or scholarship.

 - Evidence of outstanding contributions as an educator.
-This should include having education as a high priority during the nominee’s career; engagement in curriculum development and improvement; recognition as an accomplished teacher; and engagement with graduate students and junior colleagues to further their scholarship and careers.
+This should include prioritizing aspects of education across the nominee’s career, such as engagement in curriculum development and improvement; recognition as an accomplished teacher; engagement with graduate students and junior colleagues to further their scholarship and careers.
 It might also include teaching and mentoring in community settings such as K-12 schools, community colleges, and non-profit and community organizations.

-- Evidence of extraordinary service through research, research application, teaching, mentoring, or public engagement to communities that have been impacted by disparities in our society.
+- Evidence of extraordinary service to communities that have been impacted by disparities in our society — through research, research application, teaching, mentoring, or public engagement.

 - Attention to activities indicative of the nominee’s breadth of interest and engagement (e.g., interdisciplinary efforts or involvement with public, nonprofit, or entrepreneurial activity) and depth of knowledge in related fields.

-For more information, contact the NCID at firstname.lastname@example.org.
+For more information, contact Ching-Yune Sylvester at firstname.lastname@example.org.